 - Is lethargic, confused or slow to respond

-- Shows signs of dehydration (such as decreased urination or a sunken soft spot)
+- Shows signs of dehydration (such as decreased urination or a sunken soft spot on his or head)

 - Has difficulty breathing or swallowing